 But what it will really be remembered for its contribution to viral slang.

 Reportedly, iQiyi invested 200 million RMB producing this show and tried their best to invite as many influential underground rappers as possible.
 There are also four celebrity “producers,” who are supposed to train and guide the rappers and decide whether they pass or fail each round of competition.
 The judges are rapper MC HotDog, rock musician Chang Chen-yue, singer Wilber Pan—all from Taiwan—and Chinese-Canadian singer and songwriter Kris Wu.

-He quickly developed a reputation—on the show, whenever he can’t decide whether a rapper can “pass,” he’ll invariably ask “Do you have freestyle?”
-Online, there are die-hard hip hop fans who point to this as an example of exactly how Wu doesn’t understand and isn’t qualified to judge hip hop, but most people seems to have embraced the ludicrousness of the question.
+He quickly developed a reputation—on the show, whenever he can’t decide whether a rapper can “pass,” he’ll invariably ask “Do you [have] freestyle?”
+Online, there are die-hard hip hop fans who point to this as an example of exactly how Wu doesn’t understand and isn’t qualified to judge hip-hop, but most people seems to have embraced the ludicrousness of the question.

 Apart from giving birth to ironic slang, the show does have other merits.
-To start with, it’s a different from standard singing competition shows.
+To start with, it’s a different from standard singing shows.
 Chinese audience have been accustomed to manipulative sob stories that producers like to highlight, from singers who faced poverty while pursuing their love of music to songwriters who dedicate the work to family members who died.
-There’s also the obligatory group hug by competitors who’ve become “as close as family” after several episodes, tears shed and touching eulogies written for everyone who was voted off the show—who, as they leave, always thank the judges for the incredible opportunity and continue smiling inspirationally.
+There’s also the obligatory group hug by competitors who’ve become “as close as family” after several episodes, tears shed and touching eulogies written for everyone who was voted off the show—who, as they leave, always thank the judges for the incredible opportunity and continue to smile inspirationally.

 None of that happens here.

 On The Rap of China, every rapper, it seems, takes pride in their work—or maybe their ego.
 Before performing, they declare that their only aim is to win.